Cup-Winning Washington Capitals: Where Are They Now?

 The Capitals placed Chorney on waivers to free up cap space for Michal Kempny in February 2018, where he was acquired by the Columbus Blue Jackets.
 He only appeared in one game for the team.

 Chorney signed a one-year contract with HC Lugano of Switzerland’s National League in July 2018.
-His option for a second year was activated earlier this year.
+His option for a second year was activated in 2019.

 Brett Connolly: Florida Panthers